 You may be.
 One of the CRII eligibility criteria is that you must be in the first two years of a tenure-track or research science or education position (or equivalent).
 Thus, the program is intended for faculty members who are at or near the beginning of their careers.
-While it is rare that such an individual will hold the position of Associate Professor, that in itself is not an issue.
+While it is rare that such an individual will hold the position of Associate Professor, that in itself is not an issue, so long as you are not tenured.